From A Wiki of Ice and Fire

 After kidnapping Tyrion Lannister, Jorah takes him to Volantis.
 In the Merchant's House Tyrion remarks to Jorah that he seems to know the city well.
 Jorah explains to Tyrion that when Ned Stark drove him to exile, he fled to Lys with his second wife.
 Braavos would have suited him better but Lynesse wanted someplace warm.
 Instead of serving the Braavosi Jorah fought them on the Rhoyne, but for every silver he earned Lynesse spent ten.

 By the time Jorah returned to Lys Lynesse had taken a lover, Tregar Ormollen, who told him cheerfully that he would be enslaved for debt unless he gave Lynesse up and left the city.
-Jorah ended up in Volantis for the best part of a year, one step ahead of slavery, owing nothing but his sword and the clothes upon his back.
+Jorah ended up in Volantis for the best part of a year, one step ahead of slavery, owning nothing but his sword and the clothes upon his back.

 |“||Tell me the name of your ghost, Jorah.
 You know all of mine.||”|